Arminmow/Life-Deck/README.md

 - You can also install it.
 ---
 ## TODO
-- Smooth user experience (no net lag)
+- Improve performance on slow networks
-- PWA (Service worker , cache , etc..)
+- Add full PWA support (service worker, offline cache, ...)
-- QOF tweaks (Animations , Achievement viewver , Toast , ...)
+- Polish UX (animations, achievements viewer, toasts, ...)
 ---
 ## ⚙️ Built With
 - React.js + TypeScript